Dr. Peter Jacob

 Vice-Chair for the sixty-second to sixty-fifth sessions

 He obtained his PhD in theoretical physics in 1979 at the Technical University Munich.
 After two years as a guest scientist at the Max-Planck-Institute of Physics Dr. Jacob joined HMGU (formerly Gesellschaft für Strahlen- und Umweltforschung (GSF)).
 His research was focused on the migration of radionuclides in the environment, modelling of radiation transport to assess human exposures, and deriving population exposures from monitoring data.
 In 1993, he became head of the Research Group Risk Analysis at GSF.
-From 2013 to 2015, he has been speaker of the Department of Radiation Sciences at HMGU.

 Since several years, Dr. Jacob has been head of the Radiation Risk Committee of the German Commission on Radiological Protection (SSK).
 He coordinated a number of European research projects including EpiRadBio ( www.epiradbio.eu) which combined epidemiology and radiobiology to assess health risks from radiation exposures with low doses.
 His research interests include modelling of radiation-induced pathogenesis and risk analyses.
 He has published more than 200 papers in peer-reviewed journals.